hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 sudo apt-get install libopenmpi-dev openmpi-bin
 ```

-Test if the installation was successful type:
+To test if the installation was successful type:

 ```
 mpif90 --help